okteto/charts/movies/README.md

 - A mongo database
 - A deployment to serve the frontend
 - A deployment to run the API
-- A job to populate the MongoDB instance
 - An ingress to serve requests, leveraging Okteto Cloud's automatic SSL endpoints for public access.